pramodbn27/alibaba-cloud-architectures-series/README.md

 | Multi-region Failover | $800-2000 | Redundancy cost |
 | Auto-scaling Webapp | $200-800 | Variable based on traffic |
 | Serverless Pipeline | $20-100 | Pay-per-execution |

-## 📊 Architecture Diagrams

-All architecture diagrams are available in the `diagrams/` directory in both ASCII and Mermaid formats.

-## 🔧 Troubleshooting

-## 📄 License

-MIT License

----

-**Last Updated:** March 2026
-**Target:** MVP-ready implementations
-**Maintainer:** Alibaba Cloud Content Team

-Common issues and solutions are documented in each topic's detailed guide.

-## 🤝 Contributing

-Feel free to add improvements, examples, or corrections.